-A WMS can help employees do their jobs more efficiently, such as with warehouse scanning systems that help staff quickly log that an order arrived.
+A WMS can help employees do their jobs more efficiently, such as with warehouse scanning systems that help staff quickly log that an order has arrived.
 Some tools also provide automated stocking directions.
 For example, one WMS provider, Logiwa, explains one of its features as follows: “Easy-to-configure directed put-away algorithms let you optimise inventory based on velocity, volume, fragility, temperature requirements, cross-dock, zone, or any other criteria important to your warehouse efficiency.”

-So, instead of having warehouse employees struggle to figure out where an item should go, or when to put away an item, a WMS can provide the benefit of more efficient, clear stocking processes.
+So, instead of having warehouse employees struggle to figure out where an item should go, or when to put away an article, a WMS can provide the benefit of more efficient, clear stocking processes.

 5) Reduce waste

 Improving stocking efficiency and inventory management can also lead to benefits like reducing waste.
 For one, putting temperature-sensitive items away accurately and efficiently can help reduce spoilage.
 Inventory tracking and improved logistics can also reduce waste in ways like making sure that older items go out before newer ones, helping you reduce the risk of items expiring.
 You can also avoid waste such as by minimising ordering mistakes that lead to excess inventory.